Grievance Procedures for Students with Disabilities

 Complaint Procedure: A written or oral complaint may be filed involving any

 disability accommodation complaint or any other discrimination complaint with

 the chief diversity officer and director of Equity and Access (firstname.lastname@example.org).
 The chief diversity officer and director of Equity and

 reach a satisfactory resolution of the complaint.
 A copy of UPPS No. 04.04.46

 will be made available upon request from the Office of Equity and Access or is

 IV.
 Accommodations during the Process: The ODS will provide a student grievant with necessary accommodations to participate in an informal or formal grievance.
 Accommodations may include: sign language interpreting services or information in alternate formats.

-Optional: A student may also choose to file a complaint of discrimination directly with the Office of Civil Rights (OCR), Texas Commission on Human Rights, or any other federal, state or local agency as is their right under the
+Optional: A student may also choose to file a complaint of discrimination directly with the Office of Civil Rights, U. S. Department of Education, Texas Commission on Human Rights, or any other federal, state or local agency as is their right under the ADA.

 Reviewers: University 504/ADA Compliance and Steering Committee on Disabilities